 Exercising the Labrador Doberman Mix

 The exercise needs of the Doberman Lab Mix is very important.
 I often say the three most important things that you could give to your dog throughout his life—besides love, of course—is exercise, training, and socialization.
 The Doberman Lab Mix needs at least 30-40 minutes of strenuous exercise.

-Whether that is fast walking (I don’t mean just down to the mailbox) jogging, or running.
+Whether that is fast walking (I don’t mean just down to the mailbox, I mean around the block a couple of times minimum) jogging, or running.
 The one thing you do not wanna do is take him to the dog park until he has had his vaccine shots.
-It would be like going back to the black plage time.

-The side effects of not exercising your Lab Doberman Mix can very bad, ruined furniture, constant barking, aggression, overprotectiveness, and depression.
-If you cannot commit to at least 40 minutes of playing then please get a Chihuahua.
+The side effects of not exercising your Lab Doberman Mix can very bad, ruined furniture, constant barking, aggression, overprotectiveness, and or depression.
+If you cannot commit to at least 40-50 minutes of playing/exercise daily then please get a Chihuahua.

 The Temperament of the Doberman Lab Mix

 The temperament of the Doberman Labrador mix is one that is kind, loving, watchful, playful, and loyal.

 A Labrador Doberman mix will be loving, kind, and loyal if you train him/her right.
 The exact opposite can and will be true if you don’t put the time and effort into properly training your Labrador Doberman mix.

 Some people may think that the Doberdor’s could have too much aggression, especially from the Doberman side.
 But even guard dog breeds like the Doberman make great family pets with proper time and effort put into training and socialization.

 So give your Doberman Lab Mix every bit of free time that you have to train and socialize him well.
 It is all up to you on how you raise and train your Doberdor.